-The forecast we’re used to is a result of the complex work of lots of formulas and algorithms.
+The weather forecast we are used to is a result of the complex work of lots of formulas and algorithms.

-It’s just a fragment of equations solved by supercomputers.
-They are solved for several points at once regularly.
+Equations are solved by supercomputers for several points at once regularly.

 Let’s imagine a bath of cold water.
 There’s a speck of dust in one corner and a glass of boiling water in another.
 How will it influence the particle’s movement?
 It’s as hard to make a weather forecast as to predict that.